Ašratum: Character

 Ašratum was a deity of Amorite origin.
 Her name is a cognate of Ugaritic Athirat, and it is likely they developed from a common source.
-Multiple etymologies have been proposed for the name, including "holy place" or "sanctuary" (based on the root 'ṯr. "place," attested in both Akkadian and Ugaritic, as well as other Semitic languages) and "wife."
+Multiple etymologies have been proposed for the name, including "holy place" or "sanctuary" (based on the root ʾṯr, "place," attested in both Akkadian and Ugaritic, as well as other Semitic languages) and "wife".
 However, due to Ašratum's position in the Mesopotamian pantheon and distinct circumstances of her development, information pertaining to her character cannot be necessarily assumed to apply to Athirat, and vice versa.
 For example, while it is possible Ašratum was associated with eroticism and voluptuousness, no analogous evidence exists for Athirat.
+In a bilingual Akkadian-Amorite lexical list from the Old Babylonian period which presumably originated in southern Mesopotamia, an Amorite deity named ʾAṯeratum (a-še-ra-tum) is equated with DIĜIR.MAḪ (Bēlet-ilī), but according to Andrew R. George and Manfred Krebernik in this context the name designates the goddess also known from Ugarit.

-An Old Babylonian votive inscription of a man bearing the name Itur-ašdum is considered to be the most significant source for the study of Ašratum's character.
+An Old Babylonian votive inscription of a man bearing the name Itur-ašdum preserved on a limestone slab (BM 22454) is considered to be the most significant source for the study of Ašratum's character.
 It refers to her as "mistress of voluptuousness and joy" (Sumerian: nin ḫi-li ma-az-bi) and "mistress with patient mercy" (nin ša3-la2-su3).
 The former epithet might possibly point at erotic connotations.
 The term ḫili (and its Akkadian equivalent kubzu) denoted a quality of both male and female deities, for example Shamash, Aya, Nanaya and Nisaba.
 Joan Goodnick Westenholz favors "sensuality" in translations of epithets including it, while Paul-Alain Beaulieu - "voluptuousness."
 Steve A. Wiggins additionally lists "luxury" as a possible translation.
 While in past scholarship the latter epithet was used to argue that Ašratum was confused or conflated with Ishtar, more recent research shows that many deities, both male and female (the word nin is grammatically neutral), could be described as nin ša3-la2-su3.
 It is attested as an epithet not only Ašratum and Ishtar, but also Marduk, Nergal, Ninurta and Sin.
 It is therefore insufficient evidence for assuming that its use reflected a case of syncretism.
 Epithets were commonly shared by multiple deities in Mesopotamian religion, and it was not necessarily the result of confusion or conflation.
 The only evidence for association between Ašratum and Ishtar is an esoteric text from the second century BCE, meant to explain the relationship between the names Ašratum and Gubarra.
 It has been pointed out that due to its late date and character the text is unlikely to provide information relevant to earlier references to Ašratum.